Melaka's popular attraction, the Butterfly and Reptile Sanctuary (MBRS), hasn't seen any income amidst the ongoing lockdown

 The sanctuary usually breeds more than 200,000 butterflies annually.

-In an attempt to keep their business afloat and some butterflies alive, the sanctuary is putting their butterfly pupae up for adoption to the general public
+In an attempt to keep some butterflies alive and the business afloat, the sanctuary is putting up their butterfly pupae for adoption

 "Please help us as we go through this COVID-19 crisis together.
 We have made available our precious butterfly chrysalises for adoption.
 This is the only way we can ensure butterflies continue to fly," said the sanctuary on their website.

-From what we've seen, it seems like a fun, little science project that's great for the kids at home.
+From what we've seen, it seems like a whole load of fun!
+It can be a little science project for the kids to watch a pupa slowly turn into a butterfly at home.

 You can buy a RM20 or RM50 Butterfly Pupa Adoption Set